eudaimonia-dev/eudaimonia-dev.github.io/README.md

 ---

 ## Who
-Zimvo a self-taught mobile developer with experiencing using the followwing technologies
+Zimvo a self-taught mobile developer with fundamentals using the following technologies
 ```html
 - Kotlin //intermediate
 - Python #intermediate